Your First Aircraft

 The plane will handle more easily in windy conditions with a gyro switched on but by making this easier, you are not learning how to fly with the wind as it takes the reflex action away from you.
 Secondly, as gyros limit the throw of the controls, if you do get into trouble you or the instructor may not have enough input to get out of it and save the plane.
 Thirdly, if the gyro is not setup correctly and it “corrects” in the wrong direction, you are in for an avoidable crash.

-Good first trainer aircraft include:
+A list of good first trainer aircraft include:

 - Seagull Boomerang II 40 or 60 sized (IC/Glow Engined)